Master manual control and understand motion control systems

 Message definition:

-For Beetlebot (differential drive):
+For Beetlebot (4-wheel skid-steer drive):

 Publishing Manual Commands